laerkestenby/webpage/_members/manuel-thomasen.md

   github: ManuThomasen
 ---

-Manuel has a background in sport science and is currently pursuing a masters degree in data science.
-He got involved in studies involving football analytics using wearable sensors during his studies, which sparked his interest in data science.
-He contributed to a few published articles on this topic.
-Manuel has a curious mindset and he is highly interested in doing research in the health domain.
-He will support the lab's work both via contributing to research projects and also with responsibilities in communication to the public.
+Manuel has a background in sport science and data science and has been involved in studies involving football analytics using optical tracing.
+His PhD focuses on using voice to assess the risk of diabetes-related complications.
+Diabetes can affect organs involved in voice and speech production.
+By analyzing the voice and vocal biomarkers, the aim is to monitor and diagnose conditions such as cardiovascular disease, neuropathy, and diabetes distress.
+During the project, he will collect new data and develop machine learning models to predict these complications, contributing to innovative monitoring methods for diabetes in the future.

+Supervisor team
+- [Adam Hulman](https://hulmanlab.com/members/adam-hulman.html), Associate Professor & Senior Data Scientist, Steno Diabetes Center Aarhus
+- [Guy Fargherazzi](https://researchportal.lih.lu/en/persons/guy-fagherazzi), Director of Department of Precision Health, Deep Digital Phenotyping Research Unit
+- [Christian Stevns Hansen](https://www.sdcc.dk/forskning/forskningsprofiler/Sider/Christian-Stevns-Hansen.aspx), post.doc researcher at Steno Diabetes Center Copenhagen

+*The PhD project is funded by the Danish Data Science Academy and Danish Diabetes and Endocring Academy*